Canada’s Conference for People & Culture in Tech

 Explore The Latest Articles From PACT Newsletter

-Riding the Tide: How High-Performing Teams Move Through Uncertainty
+Riding The Tide: How High-Performing Teams Move Through Uncertainty

 This year at Tech Talent North, Western Edition, the conversations centered on how teams and leaders can stay steady and effective in a rapidly changing environment.
 Fahd Alhattab, Founder of Unicorn Labs, opened the day by naming the realities many HR leaders are navigating right now.
 Fahd offered a clear message: uncertainty is not a disruption.
 It is the environment organizations are built in.
 The leaders and teams who excel are the ones who learn to move with change instead of resisting it, and who build the capability to stay focused, aligned and resilient when the pressure rises.